Billmate/billmate-checkout-for-woocommerce/src/readme.txt

 The easiest way to report a bug is to email us at [support@billmate.se](mailto:support@billmate.se).
 If you however are a developer you can feel free to raise an issue on GitHub, [https://github.com/Billmate/billmate-checkout-for-woocommerce](https://github.com/Billmate/billmate-checkout-for-woocommerce).

 == Changelog ==
+= 2024.01.16    - version 1.6.4 =
+* Fix           - Adds logic to avoid confirm process to run in multiple instances if customer reloads confirm/thank you page.
+* Fix           - Fixed PHP 8 deprecation warnings.

 = 2023.12.12    - version 1.6.3 =
 * Tweak         - Improved logging around confirm payment step for easier troubleshooting.
 * Tweak         - Improved credentials check in callback handler.